 - Maps and resources

-How to rent a bike and ride into Bryce
+How to Rent a Bike and Ride into Bryce

 The process is easy.

-- Rent your bike or ebike from one of the four companies listed below.
+- Rent your bike or e-bike from one of the four companies listed below.
 One company only offers mountain bikes, which are not ebikes but are more affordable.

-- Hop on the Canyon to Canyon Bike Path — accessible by bike from all four rental locations — and follow it to Bryce Canyon.
+- Hop on the Canyon 2 Canyon Bike Path — accessible by bike from all four rental locations — and follow it to Bryce Canyon.
 See below for more about the Canyon to Canyon bike path.

 - Show your park entry pass (or pay your entry fee) at the ranger booth as you enter.